sondalex/cliriculum/docs/source/user_guide/index.md

   f.write(html)
 ```

-If you open a terminal and run
+If you open a terminal and run:

 ```bash
 cd resume/
 python -m http.server
 ```

-and open the link with your browser (preferably Chromium based i.e Chromium, Chrome, Brave, ...)

-you'll see how your resume looks like.
+open the link with your browser (preferably Chromium based i.e. Chromium, Chrome, Brave, ...) and you'll see how your resume looks like.

 You can then convert the resume to PDF in a web browser (generally with `ctrl+p` or `cmd+p`)